noiseprotocol/noise_spec/noise.md

 -----------------------------

 These ciphersuites are named Noise255/AES256-GCM and Noise448/AES256-GCM.
-The DH, and HASH functions are the same as above.
+The DH, KDF, and HASH functions are the same as above.

-Encryption uses AES-GCM but only increments the counter (the last 64 bits of the 96-bit nonce, treated as a big-endian integer), instead of replacing the entire `k`.
-(This is due to AES-GCM's lack of key agility).

-The KDF is the same as above except the first 32 bits of the nonce are inverted, the remainder are set to zero, and then 48 bytes of AES-CTR keystream are generated.
-These are then used as the key for KDF(key, input).
-This ensures that the ENCRYPT and KDF operations never operate on the same key.
+Encryption uses AES-GCM and forms the 96-bit AES-GCM nonce from `n` as above.

 # IPR